Wild boar at large are one of the most damaging invasive species in North America.

 Need for Increased Awareness

-Increasing awareness of the issue of wild boar at large is critical to the success of the AAI Wild Boar At Large Control Program.
+Increasing awareness of the issue of wild boar at large is critical to the success of the AGI Wild Boar At Large Control Program.
 A 2013 survey conducted by researchers in Saskatchewan, the wild boar at large epicenter of Canada, found that most rural municipalities were unaware of the risks associated with wild boar at large and did not know how to manage them (Brook and van Beest 2014).
-The authors argued the social perception of this issue and lack of awareness is a barrier to the effectiveness of long-term management of this invasive pest species.
+The authors argued that the social perception of this issue and the lack of awareness are barriers to the effectiveness of long-term management of this invasive pest species.
 Further, a common misconception among those who are aware of wild boar at large is that hunting is a viable control option.
 However, as mentioned above, hunting compounds the issue and makes control of wild boar at large more difficult.
 There is a need to promote awareness of this issue and provide current information about best practices associated with effective wild boar at large management.

 Expansion of wild boar across Canada from 1995 to 2021.